Cute Paper Pumpkins Tutorial

 Supplies Needed

 The length of the strips will determine the size of your pumpkin.
-If you choose to leave the strips 12" long for a larger pumpkin then I would recommend thicker card stock paper to give them a little more stability so they aren't so flimsy and easily damaged.
+If you choose to leave the strips 12" long it will make a larger pumpkin.

 I chose to make smaller pumpkins so I cut my 1" strips to about 7" long.